 The one thing that really makes this build tick (just like a lot of other unusual builds on heroes that enable them to play other roles) is Snapfire’s Aghanim’s Scepter upgrade called Gobble Up (D).
-For those not in the know, it works kind of like Lifestealer’s own Scepter upgrade: Snapfire can have her mount Mortimer swallow an ally whole, protecting them from any incoming damage or harmful effects for three seconds.
+For those not in the know, it works kind of like Lifestealer’s own Scepter upgrade.
+Snapfire can have her mount Mortimer swallow an ally whole, protecting them from any incoming damage or harmful effects for three seconds.

-Moreover, it can be combined with her Scatterblast (Q) to push down creep waves for some extra gold and map pressure.
+This can be combined with her Scatterblast (Q) to push down creep waves for some extra gold and map pressure.
 This is because creeps can be used as ammo for Spit Out; it doesn’t always have to be a friendly hero.
 Snapfire can therefore simply walk up to a lane, melt any incoming creeps for some money and experience, then hop away with the jump from Firesnap Cookie (W).

 Right Down the Middle

 But this Scepter upgrade alone doesn’t justify placing her in the middle lane.
-After all, not even support Sniper is assigned to this role — so what is it that makes her a good mid hero in the first place?
+After all, not even support Sniper is assigned to this role.
+So what is it that makes her a good mid hero in the first place?

-Not that doing either of those things is easy for them, mind you.
 Snapfire is actually quite tanky even in the early game, thanks to her great base strength and health values.
 Her base armor is nothing to sneeze at either at three points to start with.
 These characteristics help Snapfire post up in the lane against most heroes without having to fear getting whittled down much.
 Her staying power is crazy, and she’d be much weaker in the middle lane without it.

 Shredding Them to Pieces

-This makes Snapfire a terrifying late game hero who isn’t just there to spew Mortimer’s Kisses globs from a distance.
+This makes Snapfire a terrifying late-game hero who isn’t just there to spew Mortimer’s Kisses globs from a distance.
 Oh no, this grandma can actually fight head on with a surprising amount of physical damage at her disposal.
-Fueled by the incredible farming pace brought about by Scepter and her first two abilities, Snapfire can race her way to items that most right click carries would gun for as well.
+Fueled by the incredible farming pace brought about by Scepter and her first two abilities, Snapfire can race her way to items that most right-click carries would gun for as well.